CS171/Homework_instructions/week-08/lab/week-08_lab.md

     - define pie layout
     - set up your path generator

+    When defining your layout, i.e. your pie shape generator, you will need to make sure that you account for the more complex data structure (in contrast to the example).
+Try the following lines of code and make sure to understand what's going on:

+    ```javascript
+    vis.pie = d3.pie()
+        .value(function(d){
+            console.log(d)
+            return d.value
+        });
+    ```

     Next up is wrangleData().
 Here, you don't need to do anything except to understand what's going on.
 We are creating a very simple data structure for you.
 It is an array of objects .
 Each object has a random value (between 0-100) and a fixed color.
 This should help you